 When it comes to your skin and hair, their conditions much depend on what you eat.
 Some vitamins and minerals that we are supposed to intake can significantly prevent hair breakage.
 Otherwise, if your diet is deficient in these nutrients, your hair can look dull and frizzy.

 Make sure you are eating food that is enriched with proteins, antioxidants, zinc, iron, and folic acid.
-They will keep your hair healthy, shiny, and help it grows faster.
+They will keep your hair healthy, shiny, and help it grow faster.

 Inadequate shampoos and conditioners can lead to hair breakage.
 Without optimal hydration, your hair will be prone to damage, so you must find the products that suit you.

 Hard water is also one of the reasons your hair might be weak.
 It is known that hard water contains a lot of chlorine and heavy metals, which are harmful to both follicles and scalp.
-Showercap filter is something you should think about if you are facing with the hard-water problem.
+A showercap filter is something you should think about if you are facing a hard-water problem.

 Unfortunately, stress is a well-known cause of many problems with skin, hair, and our immune system in general.
 Extreme stress can cause a condition named telogen effluvium.
 Your hair roots reach the resting phase before it was meant, so the cycle is discontinued.
 Your old hair falls out, but no new hair is growing.
 Managing stress can have a positive effect on your hair.

 Dry hair is prone to breakage.
 It can be caused by dry weather (especially true in winter) and low humidity or too much heat.
 Make sure to use a conditioner, even the leave-in-ones.
 If your hair ends are dry, try shampooing only your roots.

 Exposure to Chemicals